Ayowel/rzip/CONTRIBUTE.md

   * What value/result do you expect once the change is implemented?
   * What should trigger the use of the change (new command-line parameter, environment variables, ...)
   * How could the change be implemented (if you have an idea)?
 Do other projects already implement this?
-* Changes/features should not affect defaults: archives must remain reproducible even after updating `rzip` to minor/patch versions.
-Not doing so is a major change and will be heavily scrutinized.
+* Changes/features should not affect defaults: archives must remain reproducible even after updating `rzip` to patch versions.
+Not doing so is a major change and such changes will be heavily scrutinized.

 ## Opening a pull request